-Previous local actions taken to regulate pet sales include establishing a ban on roadside sales in 2010, creation of a permit process for breeding and selling animals in 2017, and the addition of an Animal Care Officer (ACO) position in 2019 to specifically target online and roadside sale of dogs and cats.
+Previous Council actions to regulate pet sales include establishing a ban on roadside pet sales in 2010, the creation of a permit process for breeding and selling animals in 2017, and the addition of an animal care officer position in 2019 to specifically target online and roadside sale of dogs and cats.
 These actions were designed to regulate the sale of pets by individual residents.
-Since 2010, 265 citations have been issued for roadside sales, while 382 citations have been issued for violations of the permit process created in 2017.
-Since the Animal Care Position was filled in April of 2019, an additional 522 pet sales cases have been investigated and 266 citations have been written.
+Since 2010, 170 citations have been issued for roadside sales, while 387 citations have been issued for violations of the permit process created in 2017.
+Since the Animal Care Officer position dedicated to pet sales was filled in April of 2019, an additional 522 pet sales cases have been investigated and 270 pet sales related citations have been written.

-In July of 2019 and February of 2020, ACS conducted "SASpeakUp" surveys in English and Spanish designed to gauge whether San Antonio residents identified pet sales as a problem and whether they supported the City of San Antonio establishing additional regulations related to pet sales.
+In July of 2019 and February of 2020, ACS conducted "SASpeakUp" surveys in English and Spanish designed to gauge whether San Antonio residents identified pet sales as a problem and whether they supported the City of San Antonio establishing additional pet sales regulations.
 The surveys were advertised through email distribution lists, social media channels, City Council e-blasts, and in-person on the ACS campus, among other methods.